1244-agustinborquez/1244-agustinborquez/README.md

 - 🔭 I’m currently working on my final project to finish Henry Bootcamp.

-- 🌱 I’m currently learning Typescript and Tailwind.
+- 🌱 I’m currently learning Typescript and MongoDB.

 - 🧠 I'm currently interested on start working in the industry.